ACV11/Facial-Recognition-Based-Door-Lock/README.md

 The modules that have been used for face recognition are OpenCV and Face Recognition.

 A simple webcam can be used.
-If a person's face encdoings is in the acceptable list, a ddor ccontrolled by a servo motor accordinly opens.
+If a person's face encdoings is in the acceptable list, a door controlled by a servo motor accordingly opens.

 Two IR sensors have also been used.
 The first IR sensor detects when a person comes close to the door, and only then the camera